 3. Sedentary Lifestyle

-In today’s busy, office-oriented work environments, it is common for many people to develop a sedentary lifestyle.
+In today’s busy, always on work environments, it is common for many people to develop a sedentary lifestyle.

 What Causes a Sedentary Lifestyle: